konsumer/powerball/README.md

 Calculate the arithmatic mean from a list of frequencies.

 The arithmetic mean is calculated as the sum of all data points divided by the number of data points.
 This is useful for data sets that are fairly uniform, following a linear or binomial distribution.
-Use the `amean()` method or the `μ()` method to get at it:
+Use the `amean()` method or the `μ()` method to get at it:

 ```js
 powerball.frequencies()